 3. Malls are not for those who seek a good bargain.

-8. Be sure to get official receipts for all of your purchases - store name, address, phone number, description of item, and price you paid.
+8. Be sure to get official receipts for all of your purchases - store name, address, phone number, description of the item, and price you paid.
 You may be asked to show this receipt at the end of your Vietnam stay when you pass Customs.

 Recommended Vietnam tour: 12-Day Vietnam Tour from Ho Chi Minh to Hanoi